Hyperbolic tessellations and generators of K_3 for imaginary quadratic fields: The conjectures of Lichtenbaum and of Bloch and Kato

-To prove Theorem \ref{main result} it is thus enough to show that the $2$-adic component of the Bloch-Kato Conjecture for $h^0({\rm Spec}(F))(1-m)$ is valid if and only if the $2$-adic valuation of the rational number $\zeta^*_F(1-m)/R_m(F)$ is as implied by (\ref{zeta form}).
+Therefore, in view of Remark \ref{combi-remark}(iii), in order to prove Theorem \ref{main result} it now suffices to show that the $2$-adic component of the Bloch-Kato Conjecture for $h^0({\rm Spec}(F))(1-m)$ is valid if and only if the $2$-adic valuation of the rational number $\zeta^*_F(1-m)/R_m(F)$ is as implied by (\ref{zeta form}).
+After several preliminary steps, this will be proved in \S\ref{completion}.